sss1612/Basic-multiplayer-game/README.md

 -Client crashes if server crashes

 -Server design can only handle up to 5 clients.
 (Others are rejected by the server)

-(WARNING.
-Some issues with connecting 5 clients to a server.
-Reason yet unknown)